2009 Dublin Central by-election

-A by-election was held in the Dáil Éireann Dublin Central constituency in Ireland on Friday, 5 June 2009, following the death of the Independent Teachta Dála (TD) Tony Gregory on 2 January 2009.
+A Dáil by-election was held in the constituency of Dublin Central in Ireland on Friday, 5 June 2009, to fill a vacancy in the 30th Dáil.
+It followed the death of the independent Teachta Dála (TD) Tony Gregory on 2 January 2009.

 The by-election was held on the same day as the 2009 European and local elections.
 A by-election was held in the Dublin South constituency on the same date.
-There was no legal requirement on when to hold a by-election in Ireland in 2009 but they were generally held within six months.

 The independent candidate Maureen O'Sullivan, Gregory's former election agent, was elected on the eighth count.

 Background

-Independent TD Tony Gregory, who had been a TD for Dublin Central since 1982, died on 2 January 2009 aged 61 after a long battle with cancer.
+Independent TD Tony Gregory, who had been a TD for Dublin Central since 1982, died on 2 January 2009, aged 61 after a long battle with cancer.
 Under Irish law, this forced a by-election to be held in the constituency.
 The government had previously suggested this by-election and one in Dublin South would be held on 5 June 2009, the same day as the European and local elections, but speculation began to arise that the Dublin Central election would be postponed.
-However on 29 April, the government confirmed that the two by-elections would be held on 5 June.
+However, on 29 April, the government confirmed that the two by-elections would be held on 5 June.